Florida law allows you to hold the at-fault party liable for the costs and losses associated with your accident and neck injuries.

 Handle Your Case on a Contingency-Fee-Basis

-If we believe you have a valid case against the party that caused your Florida neck injury, we will likely offer to handle your claim on a contingency basis.
+If you have a valid case against the party that caused your Florida neck injury, we will likely offer to handle your claim on a contingency basis.

 “Contingency basis” means we will conduct an investigation and fight for the compensation you deserve without asking for money upfront.
 You will owe us no attorney’s fees unless we recover money to cover your injury-related losses and expenses.